d2dyno1/FluentCinema/README.md

 The Fluent Cinema project tries to portrait how modern cinema experience should look like.
 <br/><br/>
-Created by @d2dyno1 and @Taj_ny for a school project.
+Created by [d2dyno](https://github.com/d2dyno1) and [taj-ny](https://github.com/taj-ny) for a school project.
 The code is not production ready.

 Building
 ---